-If you’re going via Metro, catch the Choyda line to Omotesando.
-A slightly more high-end pocket of Shibuya that backs onto Harajuku, Omotesando Boulevard is a stunning little city walk and worth wandering through on your way to the outlandish Harajuku.
+Sitting between Yoyogi Park, Meiji-Jingumae Shrine and Takeshita Street is Harajuku JR station, which is serviced by the Yamanote line.
+The line, which is the city circle loop line, stops at most of the city’s major hubs, making it relatively easy to get to Harajuku.
+If you’re going via Metro, catch the Chiyoda line to Omotesando.
+A slightly more high-end pocket of Shibuya that backs onto Harajuku, Omotesando Boulevard is a stunning city walk worth wandering through on your way to the outlandish Harajuku.

 Sitting in the backstreets of Harajuku, Big Love has become a must-visit destination for travelling record collectors, thanks to their carefully curated selection of local and imported records.
-As well as being an iconic little indie store, Big Love is also home to a bar and an exhibition space.
+As one of the most loved record stores in the world, the iconic little indie store is also home to a bar and an exhibition space.

-Harajuku is streetwear central and you can’t have streetwear without fresh sneakers.
-Scattered just beyond the tourist mecca of Takeshita Street sits a collection of some of the best stores in the world.
-No matter what style of shoe you’re after you can find it here.
-Some store names to look out for include Billy’s, ATMOS and Kicks Lab, all three of which have multiple locations in Harajuku alone.
+Harajuku is streetwear central, and scattered just beyond the tourist hub of Takeshita Street is a collection of some of the best sneaker stores in the world.
+Regardless of your preference, you are more likely to find a pair or two that fits your personality here.
+Billy’s, ATMOS and Kicks Lab are popular brands with multiple locations in Harajuku alone.

-One of the most famous parks in Japan, Yoyogi Park is essentially its own suburb alone.
-Located adjacent to Harajuku Station and Meiji Shrine, it’s where visitors can essentially witness the weird and wonderful world of Tokyo getting together.
+One of the most famous parks in Japan, Yoyogi Park is essentially its own suburb.
+Located adjacent to Harajuku Station and Meiji Shrine, it’s where visitors can essentially witness the unique and wonderful world of Tokyo getting together.
 Like the city’s communal backyard, there’s always something to see or watch at Yoyogi.
 From the rockabillies that perform at the opening gates to the elaborate picnic setups that surface during spring, any amount of time in Yoyogi is time well spent.